 - A more general resource that also includes mobile apps is WCAG2ICT: Applying WCAG 2.0 to Non-Web Information and Communications Technologies.

-- UAAG (User Agent Accessibility Guidelines) covers web browsers and other ‘user agents’, including mobile browsers.
+- User Agent Accessibility Guidelines (UAAG) covers web browsers and other “user agents”, including mobile browsers.

-- ATAG (Authoring Tool Accessibility Guidelines) covers software used to create web pages and applications, including for mobile.
+- Authoring Tool Accessibility Guideline (ATAG) covers software used to create web pages and applications, including for mobile.

 - WAI-ARIA (Accessible Rich Internet Applications) defines ways to make web content more accessible, especially dynamic content and advanced user interface controls.
 It applies to web applications and to accessing websites with mobile devices.